zhengyang-wang/Deeplab-v2--ResNet-101--Tensorflow/README.md

 ## Update

+**12/13/2017**:

+* Now the test code will output the mIoU as well as the IoU for each class.

 **12/12/2017**:

 * Add 'predict' function, you can use '--option=predict' to save your outputs now (both the true prediction where each pixel is between 0 and 20 and the visual one where each class has its own color).